PeterMay/mas-for-7/README.md

 Yes.
 (Windows 7 is more popular, hence the name :P )

 #### Is it a virus?
 The entire Visual Studio Solution can be found here.
 You can double check the code behind it yourself.
+Since the executable scans for Media Storage Drives, you may receive a warning from your Antivirus.

 #### Why would anyone develop such a tool?
 Good practise... and it looks good on my CV.